 Word of the lock-out spread.
 A local business offered its conference room for Sunday worship.
 For a few months, the group gratefully gathered there.
 Week by week, St. Mary’s grew.
 They began with 12 people and three months later they have grown to 19 people.
 (Someone with CPA tendencies would mention that this is better than 50% growth in three months; but, alas, it’s not about the numbers).

-A local businessman holding a vacant bank building offered the property for their use.
+A local businessman holding a vacant bank building offered the property at 301 S Waco Street for their use.
 St. Mary’s would need to clean up the building and do some mechanical repairs.
 Here was a place to call home.
 A place where this joyful community can gather for worship and fellowship.

 Diocese of West Texas and others help out